 Global GDP growth is expected to be weaker over the forecast period and in our major trading partners of Australia and China.
-China's GDP is expected to stabilise at 7.0%, lower than historical rates.
+China's GDP has fallen below 7.0%, lower than historical rates.
 Volume exports to China are expected to continue to increase in agricultural and forestry products albeit at lower commodity prices.